History (HIS)

 Pre-requisite(s): Nine semester hours of history or consent of instructor

-Emergence, expansion, and impact of urban growth in America from colonial times to the present.
-Emphasis given to the mechanics of city building, the social, economic, political, and cultural dimensions of urban development and the changing image of the city in the minds of the American people.
+An in-depth exploration of the emergence, expansion, and impact of urban growth in America from colonial times to the present.
+Emphasis on the mechanics of city building, the social, economic, political, and cultural dimensions of urban development and the changing image of the city in the minds of the American people.

 HIS 4388 American Environmental History (3)